Penny Mordaunt's sword-wielding role - and other top moments

 The MP and Leader of the House of Commons was heavily involved in the ceremony through her role as Lord President of the Council - an ancient role.

+She carried the 17th century Sword of State into the Abbey, and exchanged it for the Jewelled Sword of Offering, which she delivered to the archbishop.

+She then carried the Jewelled Sword of Offering, with hilt encrusted with diamonds, rubies and emeralds, for the rest of the service and walked with it in front of the King as he left the abbey.

-Notably, she becomes the first woman to carry and present the diamond, ruby and emerald encrusted sword - which symbolises royal power and the monarch accepting his duty and knightly virtues.
+Notably, she becomes the first woman to carry and present the sword - which symbolises royal power and the King accepting his duty and knightly virtues.

 2. Princess Charlotte and Prince Louis